-We also encourage partnerships with existing networks that already have national reach into middleand high-school classrooms.
+We also encourage partnerships with existing networks that already have national reach into middle-and high-school classrooms.
 One example is the American Physical Society's Physics Quest project.
 Physics Quest experiments are performed by 13,000 middle school classrooms nationally, reaching over 350,000 students.
 EPO has been in contact with APS regarding a new issue of their comic book that includes LIGO.
 Help is needed to develop these ideas, and to provide input into a middle-school kit of experiments that could be distributed through Physics Quest.

 For students in high school, the Department of Energy and NSF-funded I2U2 project (Interactions in Understanding the Universe) offers the potential for true scientific inquiry.
-LIGO's I2U2 "e-Lab" offers a Web-based interface to LIGO seismometer data for students and teachers.
+LIGO's I2U2 'e-Lab' offers a Web-based interface to LIGO seismometer data for students and teachers.
 Hundreds of students in Washington State and elsewhere in the U.S. have undertaken research tasks related to earthquakes and other forms of seismicity using the LIGO e-lab.
 In doing seismic research, students benefit from resources and support that the e-Lab Web site provides.
 However the I2U2 project is not very well known outside of the LIGO and Fermi-lab local areas.
 Teacher professional development opportunities and workshops about I2U2 at national, regional and state educator's conferences would greatly improve the reach and utilization of these excellent "e-Labs."
-Additional existing resources that have been developed by Penn State and other members of the LIGO project.
+Additional existing resources that can be modified and updated to align with the NGSS include the classroom activities and demos that have been developed by Penn State and other members of the LIGO project.
 They can be accessed from the ligo.org site.